christoskaparakis/PhysionetChallenge-heartMAASters/README.md

 * [Evaluation code for the PhysioNet/CinC Challenge 2021](https://github.com/physionetchallenges/evaluation-2021)
 * [2021 Challenge Frequently Asked Questions (FAQ)](https://physionetchallenges.org/2021/faq/)
 * [Frequently Asked Questions (FAQ)](https://physionetchallenges.org/faq/)

+## Citation

+If you use our code, please cite the paper using the following bibtex reference:

+    @INPROCEEDINGS{9662725,
+    author={Osnabrugge, Niels and Keresztesi, Kata and Rustemeyer, Felix and Kaparakis, Christos and Battipaglia, Francesca and Bonizzi, Pietro and Karel, Jo&#x00EB;l}, booktitle={2021 Computing in Cardiology (CinC)},
+    title={Multi-Label Classification on 12, 6, 4, 3 and 2 Lead Electrocardiography Signals Using Convolutional Recurrent Neural Networks},
+    year={2021},
+    volume={48},
+    number={},
+    pages={1-4},
+    doi={10.23919/CinC53138.2021.9662725}}